Bandhaguda

 Bandhaguda is a village under "Sheragada" block in Ganjam district, Odisha, India.
-It is also a "Grama Panchayat" consists of six villages which are B.Chikili, Bandhaguda, Chasamahuli, Gopapalli, Laxminursinghapur and Sadangipalli.
+It is also a "Grama Panchayat" consisting of six villages: B.Chikili, Bandhaguda, Chasamahuli, Gopapalli, Laxminursinghapur and Sadangipalli.
 It is 55 km from the Brahmapur city.
-Historically this village provides rural education to around 15 villages around the area.
+Historically, this village has provided rural education to around 15 villages around the area.
 People get their primary education from Janata Uchha Prathamika Bidyalaya and secondary education is being provided by Sri Jagannath Vidyapeeth, Kansa.

 Economy

 Around 55% of the work force get their living from agriculture.
 Agriculture is mainly dependent on monsoon rain.
 People of Bandhaguda believe in hard work.
 Banking Service is provided one Regional Rural Bank named Utkal Grameen Bank, Bandhaguda Branch, sponsored by state bank of India.